Voxiferus/azure_tibbo_linux_nodejs/azure_tibbo_linux_nodejs.md

 <a name="BuildSamples"></a>
 ## 3.2 Build the samples

--   To validate the source code run the following commands on the device.
+-   To validate the source code run the following commands on the device:

         export IOTHUB_CONNECTION_STRING='<iothub_connection_string>'